gestalt-howard/avito-demand-prediction/README.md

 ## Project Overview:
 The 2018 Avito Demand Predictio Kaggle Challenge was hosted by Avito, the Russian version of "Craigslist".
 In this challenge, Avito wanted Kagglers to predict how successful any particular ad listing would be based on criteria such as ad description, time of posting, image quality, ad title, and more.
 By doing this, Avito hopes to provide a better service to their customers by forecasting the demand of a posted product.
 The competition homepage can be found here: https://www.kaggle.com/c/avito-demand-prediction.

-Ultimately, I ended up ranking **563rd place out of 1917**.
-A description of the files in this repo along with the approaches I tried in this competition is below.
+My final ranking was 563rd place out of 1917, **in the top 30%**.
+The following sections contain a detailed description of the files in this repo along with the approaches I tried throughout the course of this competition.

 ## File Descriptions: